Learn more about what a technical writer does and the skills and education you need to begin your career.

 Common technical writer skills include:

-• Writing: Technical writers are skilled in writing and often have a degree in English or a related field.
+Writing: Technical writers have writing skills and often hold a degree in English or a related field.
 Your resume or portfolio should include examples of your writing style but also state that you can adapt to the voice of the company you work for.

-The median salary for a technical writer in the US is $78,060 as of May 2021, according to the US Bureau of Labor Statistics (BLS) [1].
-The salary of a technical writer varies based on your location within the United States, your seniority, and your employer.
+The median salary for a technical writer in the US is $80,050 as of May 2023, according to the US Bureau of Labor Statistics (BLS) [1].
+Your salary as a technical writer will vary based on your location within the United States, your seniority, and your employer.

 A job in technical writing typically requires a bachelor’s degree and a writing portfolio.
 Your future employer may want to see your experience and writing abilities to determine whether you’re fit for the role.

 To become a technical writer, employers will typically require at least a bachelor’s degree.
-According to Zippia, 72.5 percent of technical writers have a bachelor’s degree and 11 percent with a master’s [3].
+According to Zippia, 72 percent of technical writers have a bachelor’s degree, and 12 percent have a master’s [3].
 Relevant degrees include English, science, IT, finance, or business administration.

 If you’re ready to start your career as a technical writer, begin by enhancing your skills and gaining experience to build your resume.
 Explore Writing and Editing: Word Choice and Word Order by the University of Michigan on Coursera to increase your knowledge and get more information about technical writing.
 Upon completion, earn a certificate to include in your resume, CV, or LinkedIn profile.